 - Getting proper context through chat, upvotes, certification, notes, READMEs, tags, and shareable SQL queries

 - Boosting enterprise team collaboration by integrating seamlessly with other tools like Slack, Jira, GitHub, etc.

 - Simplifying data governance with role-based access controls, automatic PII classification and tagging, and propagation of classifications downstream through lineage for data security, integrity, privacy, and trustworthiness

 - Enabling DataOps via data observability (lineage, data quality) and data discovery (metadata search and business glossary) for smoother data observability and pipeline orchestration

-An enterprise data catalog will include the following components:
+An enterprise data catalog includes: